River-Mochi/AdjustTransitCapacity/README.md

 **Depot Capacity Redux**
-- Lets players scale how many vehicles each transport depot can maintain or spawn in *Cities: Skylines II* — plus how many passengers each vehicle can carry.
+- Lets players scale how many vehicles each transport depot can maintain or spawn in *Cities: Skylines II* — plus how many passengers each public transic vehicle can carry.

 ---